ChoiceCoin/Algo-Compliance/README.md

 # Algo-Compliance
-Repository for Algorand Compliance Software and Database Development.
+Repository for Compliance Software and Database Development.

 # Information on database